GarretAnd/Sudoku-Proj/DESIGN.md

 2. Parse the command line, validate parameters, initialize other modules.
 3. Make a variable of the `Sudoku_t` that will contain an empty 9x9 array called Puzzle.
 4. Randomly go through the initial array and find a random spot.
-  5. Pick a random number to insert at that slot
+  5. Pick a number 0-9 to insert at that slot
   6. Make sure the random number is a valid insertion in that row/column/box
     7. If it is not pick repeat steps 5 and 6.
     8. If it is insert the number at the slot.
-    9. Remove this number from the known options of numbers to insert
+    9. Remove this number from the known options of numbers to insert.
     10. Repeat this process until there are no more numbers available to insert.
 11. Call the solver function on the program and receive a solved Puzzle.
   12. Remove one element from the puzzle.